About this Blog

 Around 2010 I started to experiment with solar power.
 Since outside isn’t the best of environments for electronics I came upon the idea to do a solar firefly glass.
 A glass made for canning food would be completely moisture resistant and stable.

-I spend much of the late 90ies and the first half of the 2000s making modules for Litestep.
+I spend much of the late 90ies and the first half of the 2000s making modules for LiteStep.
 I am keeping the source code and binaries for these old projects here.
 All modules were made in Delphi 2.0 and doing low-level win32 system programming with it was sort of my thing.